tehlamo/ENGR-103H-final/README.md

 # ENGR-103H-final
-EGNR 103H Final: Roguelite fighting game.
+EGNR 103H Final: Rogue-like fighting game.
 Instead of using GitDesktop, I used VS Code.
 Also created ReadMe branch.